Dance Hall (1950 film): Reception

 Some critics felt that the lead actresses were too glamorous for the working-class ladies whom they represented but agreed that Clark, slowly emerging from her earlier children's roles, and Parry, in her screen debut, had captured the spirit of young postwar women clinging to the glamour and excitement of the dance hall.

-The film premiered on 8 June 1950 at the Odeon Marble Arch in London.
+The Monthly Film Bulletin wrote: "The story is conventional and shapeless, while the sub-plots are merely incidents.
+The film relies on the presentation of the dance hall for its appeal, but, unfortunately, although the dance hall is made the focus for all activities, it somehow fails to come to life as more than a background for the action, and its various attractions for the girls are hardly suggested.
+The treatment of the setting, indeed, is deliberately repetitive; each dance hall sequence is introduced by shots of a drummer or trumpeter; the same extras appear, performing energetically, and even in the last scenes, when the distraught Eve wanders among the happy crowds, the contrast between her mood and her surroundings is not imaginatively caught.
+The film does achieve a certain excitement in the dancing championship, dramatically cut, but the remainder is disappointingly flat."

 A review in The Times stated, "[T]he trouble with the film is that the characters do not match the authenticity of the background, and the working girls, who are the heroines, are too clearly girls who work in the studio and nowhere else" and concluded that the film "is not without its interest, but it does not quite live up to the high standards set by the Ealing Studios."

-Unusually for an Ealing production of the time, the film tells the story about the four women and their romantic encounters from a female perspective, presumably the input of screenwriter Diana Morgan.
-The film retains interest as "an historical piece full of incidental detail: visual reminders of London bomb sites and trolleybuses, and references to Mac Fisheries, Music While You Work, football results and rationing."
+For the BFI, Roger Mellor wrote that the film retains interest as "an historical piece full of incidental detail: visual reminders of London bomb sites and trolleybuses, and references to Mac Fisheries, Music While You Work, football results and rationing."

 FilmInk wrote: "Dors is easily the best thing about the film, playing a saucy minx out for a good time, and does not get nearly enough screen time.
 The film focuses more on the adventures of Parry, Hylton and … Donald Houston."

-Director Charles Crichton later said "it wasn't a picture I particularly wanted to make but was quite interesting."
-He said the film "didn't do too well" so his career was "sliding" before being "rescued" by The Lavender Hill Mob.